atelictsd/Atelic-TSD/content/issues/2024-08-09-memory-conserve-mode-activation.md

   - 65E
 severity: down
 ---
+*Issue Resolved, Vendor Investigating | 08/13 03:53pm Central* - The Technology Services Department has provided the vendor the requested diagnostic log output and are now waiting for the vendor to review and advise the next action.

+*Issue Resolved, Vendor Investigating | 08/13 03:12pm Central* - The vendor has requested additional diagnostic log files to be produced by the Technology Services Department.

 *Issue Resolved, Vendor Investigating | 08/10 03:48pm Central* - The vendor is reviewing diagnostic log files produced by the Technology Services Department and will follow up with us once all log files have been reviewed and an action plan is constructed.

 *Issue Resolved, Vendor Investigating | 08/09 01:33pm Central* - The Technology Services Department has initiated contact with the vendor and are now waiting for a response.
 We will continue to monitor the appliance throughout the day and weekend however do not expect the issue to recur at this time.